 When?
-Sunday closest to World Homeless Day - 10 October
+Sunday before World Homeless Day - 10 October

 Homelessness Sunday is held on the Sunday before World Homeless Day, and is hosted by the ecumenical charity Housing Justice.
 The theme in 2024 is "Homelessness ends with Communities", reflecting the fact that the role churches and communities play in ending local homelessness is vital.